A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching

 \textbf{2:} Consider the deletion of an edge $(u,v)$ where $i = \LL(v) \geq \LL(u)$.
 Baswana \etal\ showed that this deletion takes time $O(\log(n))$ if $u \neq \mate(v)$, and time $O(4^{i})$ if $u = \mate(v)$.
 At first glance this seems to lead to an expected-worst-case guarantee: we know by the Matching Property that $v$ picked its mate at random from a set of at least $4^i$ vertices, so if we could argue that for any edge $(u,v)$ we always have $\PP[\mate(v) = u] \leq 1/4^{i}$, then the expected time to process \emph{any} deletion would be just $O(\log(n))$.

 Unfortunately, in the original algorithm it is \emph{not} the case that $\PP[\mate(v) = u] \leq 1/4^i$.
-To see this, consider the following sequence of updates to a vertex $v$, in which $v$ will be always at level~$i$, every updated edge $(u,v)$ will have $\LL(u) < \LL(v)$, and $|\below{i}(v)|$ will always be between $4^i$ and $2 \cdot 4^i$.
-The other vertices in the sequence are be $v'$, $x_1, x_2, ..., x_{4^{i}-1}$ and $y_1, y_2, ..., y_{4^{i}-1}$.
+To see this, consider the following star graph with center $v$.
+In the sequence of updates to the edges incident to a vertex $v$, in which $v$ will be always at level~$i$, every updated edge $(u,v)$ will have $\LL(u) < \LL(v)$, and $|\below{i}(v)|$ will always be between $4^i$ and $2 \cdot 4^i$.
+The other vertices in the sequence are $v'$, $x_1, x_2, \ldots, x_{4^{i}-1}$ and $y_1, y_2, \ldots, y_{4^{i}-1}$.
 At the beginning, $v$ has an edge to $v'$ and to all the $x_i$.
 The update sequence repeats the following cyclical process for very many rounds: insert an edge to every $y_i$, delete the edge to every $x_i$, insert an edge to every $x_i$, delete the edge to every $y_i$, insert the edge to every $y_i$, and so on.